Tellus – New York City’s Art Scene on Tape (1983-93)

 Tellus #12: Dance, 1986

-On the occasion of Joseph Nechvatal’s cassette release Selected Sound Works (1981-2021), Paul Paulun spoke with the noise musician and visual artist.
-Nechvatal talks about the Tellus Audio Cassette Magazine as part of the legacy of Marcel Duchamp and conceptual art, the Downtown bar scene, fluxus, and his art that’s inspired by the nature of viruses.
+On the occasion of the cassette release Selected Sound Works (1981-2021) by Joseph Nechvatal, Paul Paulun spoke with the noise musician and visual artist.
+Nechvatal talks about the Tellus Audio Cassette Magazine as part of the legacy of Marcel Duchamp and conceptual art, the Downtown bar scene, fluxus, and his art inspired by the nature of viruses.

 Jospeh Nechvatal, from Tom Warren’s series Photo Portfolio COLAB Artists Portraits, taken at ABC No Rio 1981-84